oexza/orisun/README.md

 ## Architecture
 Orisun uses:
-- PostgreSQL for durable event storage and consistency guarantees
+- PostgreSQL for durable event storage and consistency guarantees (with plans to support other databases)
 - NATS JetStream for real-time event streaming and pub/sub
 - gRPC for client-server communication
+- Modular plugin system for extending functionality and adding new storage implementations

 ## Performance
 - Handles thousands of events per second